 9. GET IN THE ZONE

 Installing the main sink on the peninsula allows glorious garden views while prepping dinner.
-While using the same paint colours in the living area achieves continuity through the room.
+Using the same paint colours in the living area achieves continuity through the room.

 10. SUPPORTING ROLE